 "SWOT is an ambitious satellite mission, providing breakthrough in scientific and applications fields, allowing the collection of unprecedented observations of the world's oceans and terrestrial surface waters.
 Beyond the scientific contribution to a better understanding of the water cycle, SWOT could have an economic and social impact with the provision of information on freshwater resources.
 Bridging the gap between remote sensing experts, hydrologists and operational agencies is one of the objectives of the CNES SWOT downstream program.
 Within this objective, the partnership with South America scientists and stakeholders is a crucial driver of the SWOT science and application programs"

 Part of the conference will be devoted specifically to the advent of the new capabilities of the Surface Water Ocean Topography (SWOT) Mission (NASA, CNES, CSA and UKSA) and the possibilities provided by the current satellites of the European COPERNICUS space program.
-The objectives of the SWOT mission, to be launched in October 2021, just two year away from the conference, are to make the first global survey of the Earth's surface water at an unprecedented 1km² resolution, to observe the fine details of how terrestrial surface water bodies change over time.
+The objectives of the SWOT mission, to be launched in first semester 2022, just less than one year away from the conference, are to make the first global survey of the Earth's surface water at an unprecedented 1km² resolution, to observe the fine details of how terrestrial surface water bodies change over time.

 Thus, presentations that show the benefits of high spatial resolutions around the globe, and that could serve as inspiration for South American research teams and/or operational institutions, or even upstream work, showing SWOT capabilities are particularly welcome.
-In the frame of the IRD-CNES initiative “ SWOT Early adopters from South America”, this conference will be jointly sponsored by IRD, CNES, CNRS, CPRM.
+In the frame of the IRD-CNES initiative “ SWOT Early adopters from South America”, this conference will be jointly organized by IRD, CNES, CNRS, CPRM, ITAIPU and IPH.